fattorib/hawk-pytorch/README.md

-# Hawk - PyTorch
+# minGRU - PyTorch

-This is a PyTorch implementation of Hawk from [Griffin: Mixing Gated Linear Recurrences with Local Attention for Efficient Language Models](https://arxiv.org/abs/2402.19427).
+This is a PyTorch implementation of minGRU from [Were RNNs All We Needed?](https://arxiv.org/abs/2410.01201).
 It uses a [custom Triton kernel](https://github.com/fattorib/fast_sequential_scan) for the sequential scan and supports `torch.compile`.
 Because of this, it is the fastest implementation of Hawk available for GPU.

 # Install